 Criterion Characteristics Analysis of the Fox Creek trail network Suggested improvements resources with community input is recommended.
 Collective user input into the design, building and maintenance of trails needs to be formalised to avoid the perception or reality that one group or individual is directing the trail development.
-A key challenge will be in how best to formalise the community's role in managing the trail network and the relationship with and maintenance of trails needs to be formalised to avoid the perception or reality that one group or individual is directing the trail development. experiences and sustainability and harmonise relationships across differing groups.
-Works and maintenance programming will also benefit through coordination and will identify which trail projects suit volunteers or professionals. formalise the community's role in managing the trail network and the relationship with land management agencies to ensure ongoing Ongoing formal training in trail construction and maintenance and inductions for volunteers will ensure safe and fun trails.
-Coordination and gathering of consistent Monitoring use of the trail network by visitors is sporadic and data is not collected consistently. visitor numbers together with satisfaction and experience monitoring would benefit future planning and maintenance coordination. visitor experience important as part of Spectacula other dest important bike visito A strong do needed to who may to A nature-based experience is important to many mountain bikers as part of the trail adventure.
-Spectacular natural settings and The Cudlee Creek landscape and natural attributes provide visitors with good riding opportunities that are not found elsewhere in Australia.
-Develop Cudlee Creek as a destination to ma market needs and include mountain biking a part of the market positioning and promotion interstate and international markets. other destination activities are also important motivations for mountain bike visitors.
-The visitor experience for other users of the forest will need to be integrated sustainably and collaboratively with the predominantly Activities for families and non-riding partners should be encouraged and developed.
-Walki and running trails, lookouts, playgrounds and A strong destination experience is mountain biking experiences. connections with nearby towns linked to go needed to attract general visitors who may then undertake mountain biking as part of their holiday.
-The YourSay Survey identified good coffee as one of the most sought-after experiences coffee, craft beer, wine and food will contrib significantly to the overall visitor experience. second only to toilets!
+A key challenge will be in how best to formalise the community's role in managing the trail network and the relationship with land management agencies to ensure ongoing sustainability and developing a national and experiences and sustainability and harmonise relationships across differing groups.
+Works and maintenance programming will also benefit through coordination and will identify which trail projects suit volunteers or professionals.
+Ongoing formal training in trail construction and maintenance and inductions for volunteers will ensure safe and fun trails. international trail network.
+Monitoring use of the trail network by visitors is sporadic and data is not collected consistently.
+Coordination and gathering of consistent visitor numbers together with satisfaction and experience monitoring would benefit future planning and maintenance coordination.
+A strong overall visitor experience A nature-based experience is important to many mountain bikers as part of the trail adventure.
+Spectacular natural settings and other destination activities are also important motivations for mountain bike visitors.
+A strong destination experience is needed to attract general visitors who may then undertake mountain biking as part of their holiday.
+The Cudlee Creek landscape and natural attributes provide visitors with good riding opportunities that are not found elsewhere in Australia.
+The visitor experience for other users of the forest will need to be integrated sustainably and collaboratively with the predominantly mountain biking experiences.
+The YourSay Survey identified good coffee as one of the most sought-after experiences second only to toilets!
 The Thomas Hill area is the perfect hub for services and selling local produce.
 Anderson Hill Winery provides a range of refreshments and is popular with the trails community.
-Contributing to biodiversity conservation throwed control, restoration and revegetation wenrich the natural appeal, visitor experience the presentation of the forest.
+Develop Cudlee Creek as a destination to market needs and include mountain biking a part of the market positioning and promotion interstate and international markets.
+Activities for families and non-riding partner should be encouraged and developed.
+Walking and running trails, lookouts, playgrounds and connections with nearby towns linked to good coffee, craft beer, wine and food will contributing to biodiversity conservation thre weed control, restoration and revegetation of the presentation of the forest.